 Our overall compensation philosophy has been to pay our executive officers an annual base salary and to provide opportunities, through cash and equity incentives, to deliver higher compensation if certain key performance goals are satisfied or exceeded.
-The main principles of our fiscal year 2017 compensation strategy included the following:
+The primary principles of our fiscal year 2019 compensation strategy were:

-- Compensation decisions are driven by a pay-for-performance philosophy; - Compensation should reflect individual and corporate performance; and - Target annual compensation is positioned below the median, with above-median compensation earned through an executive officer's and the Company's extraordinary performance and through long-term equity compensation delivery through stock options if shareholder value increases significantly after grant.
+- Compensation decisions are driven by a pay-for-performance philosophy; - · Compensation should reflect individual and corporate performance; and - Target annual compensation is competitively positioned against a peer group of similar companies.